ColbyRReichenbach/portfolio/README.md

 # Portfolio
-This Repositroy hosts a github pages site for my personal portfolio.
+This Repository hosts a github pages site for my personal portfolio.